 Scaffold Accident Lawyer in New York City

-Each year numerous scaffold accidents take place in New York involving construction workers resulting in injury or death.
+Each year numerous scaffold accidents take place in New York involving construction workers or passersby and resulting in injury or death.

 The scaffold accident lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have years of experience representing construction workers who have suffered injury or death in New York Scaffold Accidents.
 Some of the recent cases include